Economics - Management, Law - Political science - Administration

 Admission

-As the DU is intended for master students, it is preferable to have a knowledge of economics at the bachelor level; but the teachings are not intended to be highly technical and axiomatized; students with a general knowledge of economics will be able to participate and follow the teachers.
+As the DU is designed for master's students, it is preferable to have a bachelor's degree in economics; but the teaching is not intended to be highly technical and axiomatized; students with a general knowledge of economics will be able to participate and follow the teachers.

 Read more